ModRealms-Network/The-Midnight/.github/ISSUE_TEMPLATE/feature_request.md

 And most importantly:
 DO NOT SUGGEST ANY IDEAS SPECIFICALLY FOR THE 1.12.2 or 1.14.4 VERSIONS OF THE MIDNIGHT: THOSE VERSIONS ARE NO LONGER SUPPORTED AND ANY RELATING ISSUE WILL BE CLOSED AND IGNORED!!!
-WE WILL STILL ACCEPT FEATURE REQUESTS FOR THE 1.15.2 VERSION OF THE MIDNIGHT, BUT THEY WILL NOT BE ADDED FOR 1.15.2.
-INSTEAD, THEY WILL BE ACCOUNTED FOR THE 1.16.1 VERSION OF THE MIDNIGHT, WHICH IS CURRENTLY IN DEVELOPMENT.

 If you understand this, feel free to proceed and write your feature request.
 -->